pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

 ---
 layout: single
-title: "pyOpenSci a Recap of @ SciPy 2024 Meeting - Tacoma, Washington"
+title: "pyOpenSci @ SciPy 2024 - Python Packaging Tutorials, Talks and Community :heart:"
-excerpt: "This year I gave a talk and lead a packaging workshop at the SciPy 2024 conference in Tacoma Washington.
-Learn more about the SciPy meeting and how exciting it was for pyOpenSci to be there this year!"
+excerpt: "pyOpenSci had an incredibly impactful SciPy conference this year in Tacoma Washingon.
+I gave a talk and we lead a workshop on Python packaging and we had 39 issues and pull requests submitted during our sprints.
+Learn more about both the SciPy meeting and my expeirence SciPy in Tacoma, Washington this year."
 author: "Leah Wasser"
 permalink: /blog/pyos-scipy-2024-recap.html
 header: